darena-solutions/bluebuttonpro-public/docs/source/grants.rst

 ---------------

 There are a couple situations where the role is inherited.
-If a grant is given to an organization, then all users of that organization will inherit the ``write`` role.
+If a grant is given to an organization, then all users of that organization will inherit the ``Write`` role.
 This means that by default, all users of that organization can read, create, update, or delete records in the FHIR server specified in the grant.